markchil/gptools/docs/source/index.rst

 * :py:class:`~gptools.gaussian_process.GaussianProcess` is the main class to represent a GP.
 * :py:class:`~gptools.kernel.core.Kernel` (and its many subclasses) represents a covariance kernel, and must be provided when constructing a :py:class:`~gptools.gaussian_process.GaussianProcess`.
 Separate kernels to describe the underlying signal and the noise are supported.

-A third class, :py:class:`~gptools.utils.JointPrior` allows you to construct a hyperprior of arbitrary complexity to dictate how the hyperparameters are handled.
+A third class, :py:class:`~gptools.utils.JointPrior`, allows you to construct a hyperprior of arbitrary complexity to dictate how the hyperparameters are handled.

 Creating a Gaussian process is as simple as::